DEC.3/18 · 192 SPADINA · TORONTO, ON

 [Where leaders gather to discuss & design equality in the SAAS ecosystem]

-SAAS-E is a one-day pop-up unconference in Toronto designed to advance equality in the SAAS ecosystem.
+SAAS-E 2018 was a one-day pop-up unconference in Toronto designed to advance equality in the SAAS ecosystem.

-The unconference will host uplifting, engaging, and provocative dialogue in an inclusive format in order to produce strategic and actionable ideas for progress.
+The unconference hosted uplifting, engaging, and provocative dialogue in an inclusive format in order to produce strategic and actionable ideas for progress.